brannerchinese/zulip_user_documentation/README.md

  * Change later messages to this topic
  * Change previous and later messages to this topic

-Your edits will be applied if you "save" the message, even if the body of the message is unchanged.
+Your edits will be applied if you “save” the message, even if the body of the message is unchanged.

 **[Go back to “Other common questions”](#other-common-questions)** | **[Go back to “Table of contents”](#table-of-contents)**